angular/angular/aio/content/guide/quickstart.md

 Angular requires `Node.js` version 8.x or 10.x.

-* To get `Node.js`, go to [nodejs.org](https://nodejs.org) and download the installer.

 * To check your version, run `node -v` in a terminal/console window.

+* To get `Node.js`, go to [nodejs.org](https://nodejs.org), download the installer, and follow the instructions on that site.

 ### npm package manager

 Angular, the Angular CLI, and Angular apps depend upon features and functionality provided by libraries that are available as [npm packages](https://docs.npmjs.com/getting-started/what-is-npm).
 To download and install npm packages, you must have an npm package manager.

-This Quick Start uses the [npm client](https://docs.npmjs.com/cli/install) command line interface, which is installed with Node.js by default.
+This Quick Start uses the [npm client](https://docs.npmjs.com/cli/install) command line interface, which is installed with `Node.js` by default.

 To check that you have `npm` installed, run `npm -v` in a terminal/console window.